twelch/twelch.github.io/services.md

 Take a look at some of my <a href="https://www.linkedin.com/in/timjwelch" title="Recommendations">recommendations</a> on LinkedIn

 <h2>Network</h2>
 Looking for a team?
-I work with an extensive network of professionals that can provide services complementary to my own including design, software development, engineering, marketing, and communications.
+I work with an extensive network of professionals that can provide services complementary to my own including graphic design, illustration, software development, engineering, marketing, and communications.